Limited, numbered and de-luxe

 We have some of the Shakespeare series that my mum bought for us in return.
 I was deeply embarrassed when an actor in one of our videos said his grandma kept giving them to him, what with him being a thespian, and he thought them in the worst possible taste.
 We still have ours.
 I like them for some odd kitsch reason.
 And that is the ultimate collecting rule: only buy it if you know what it is, and you like it.

 Move on to books.
 The Folio Society was also advertised as being an investment as well as a handsome addition to a library.
 They were in slip cases, larger than normal, on high grade paper, had re-set text and illustrations.
 People believed they would become heirlooms for their great-grandchildren.
 I never succumbed to the lure, but I do look at them in secondhand shops.
-They often operated their adverts on the first one at a reduced price to hook collectors.
+They often operated their adverts on the first one of a series at a reduced price to hook collectors.
 (The first one’s free … as your friendly neighbourhood drug dealer might say.)
 Just looking today online, new editions include Ian Fleming’s Goldfinger at £37.95 and Frank Herbert’s Dune at £79.95.
 Perhaps you’d prefer their “Limited Edition” series?
 Madame Bovary by Flaubert is £295.
 Gulliver’s Travels by Swift is £465.
 Normal editions run between about £30 and £80 depending on length.
 Secondhand?
 Most are £8 to £20.
 They’re almost all in excellent condition.
 Some are unread.
 The only flaw I see regularly is sun damage to the spine.

 I’ve bought a few used ones.
 100 Years of Solitude by Gabriel Garcia Marquez and Travels With Charley by John Steinbeck are examples.
 One was £12, the other £10.
 I wanted to re-read them and the paperbacks are yellowed and the print tiny.